 Estimated Run-Time: 45 minutes

 “I love this work!
+So powerful and focused!
 The build-up of tension is breathtaking!” – Jodi Kaplan, Booking Dance

 “In a most eloquent, fierce, and dynamic language of movement, The In-Between holds the space for introspection and ultimately for empathetic discovery.” – Myra Weise, Proxemic Media